CelesteClassic/cc2tastool/README.md

 [[0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0]],
 ```

+Note: if you want to comment out a segment, use `//`, `--` doesn't comment out the comma for some reason.

 `showoverlays` enables/disables the same overlays as in cc2ed.p8.

 You can also use these controls during playback: